Lay a hard surface outside your house

 • your house is in a conservation area or near a listed building

-This means it has to either:
+This means it has to either be:

-• be built to let water run off to a porous area in your garden (like grass or a border)
+• built to let water run off to a porous area in your garden (like grass or a border)

 Planning permission

-Find out how to apply for planning permission, or contact your local council for further information.
+Find out how to apply for planning permission.
+You can also contact your local council for further information.

 Warning

-You should always check with your council's planning department to see whether you need to apply for planning permission.
+Always check with your council to confirm if you need planning permission.
 Even if you meet the permitted development rules, there might be other approvals you'll need to get.

 Other approvals

-If you do not own the land on which the development is being carried out (for example, if you're a tenant or the land's in joint ownership), you need to get the landowner's permission.
+If you do not own the land, you must get the landowner’s permission (for example, if you’re a tenant or share ownership).

-If you live in a listed building you'll also need to obtain listed building consent.
+If your home is a listed building, you’ll also need listed building consent.

-It's your responsibility to make sure you get any necessary approval.
+It’s your responsibility to make sure you have all the approvals you need.

 Back to top